On this page

 Add an Org2Org app integration in a spoke org

 You use the spoke org to push users and groups to the central hub org.
-In the spoke org, add an instance of the Org2Org app integration by using the Okta Apps API.
+In the spoke org, add an instance of the Org2Org app integration by using the Apps API (opens new window).
 This generates an integration instance with the key certificates required to connect to the hub org.

 Note: You can't use an Okta Developer Edition org as a spoke org since the Okta Org2Org app integration isn't available.
 If you need to test this feature in your developer org, contact your Okta account team.

-As an Okta admin, make a POST /api/v1/apps request to the spoke org with Okta Org2Org parameters:
+As an Okta admin, make a POST /api/v1/apps request to the spoke org with Okta Org2Org parameters (opens new window):

 Parameter Description/Value